fractal-analytics-platform/fractal-server/docs/internals/users.md

 The most common use cases for `fractal-server` are:

 1. The server is used by a single user (e.g. on their own machine, with the [local backend](runners/local.md)); in this case you may simply customize and use the default user.
 2. The server has multiple users; in this case the admin may use the default user (or another user with superuser privileges) to create additional users (with no superuser privileges).
-For `fractal-server` to execute jobs on a SLURM cluster (through the corresponding [SLURM backend](runners/slurm.md)), each Fractal must be associated to a cluster user via the `slurm_user` attribute (see [here](runners/slurm.md/#user-impersonation) for more details about SLURM users).
+For `fractal-server` to execute jobs on a SLURM cluster (through the corresponding [SLURM backend](runners/slurm.md)), each Fractal must be associated to a cluster user via the `slurm_user` attribute defined in the related table `UserSettings` (see [here](runners/slurm.md/#user-impersonation) for more details about SLURM users).

 More details about user management are provided in the [User Management section](#user-management) below.